ServiceNow/workflow-discovery/README.md

 # Workflow Discovery from Dialogues in the Low Data Regime

-This code base the training code and dataset generation for ["Workflow Discovery from Dialogues in the Low Data Regime"](https://openreview.net/forum?id=L9othQvPks) accepted at TMLR.
+Code base for ["Workflow Discovery from Dialogues in the Low Data Regime"](https://openreview.net/forum?id=L9othQvPks) accepted at TMLR.

-The code base relies on the huggingface transformer library.
+We have created a leaderboard for the Workflow Disovery task on Paper with Code [here](https://paperswithcode.com/task/workflow-discovery).

 ## Data